 The short answer is Bank or Liability.

-The long answer is it depends.
+The long answer is that it depends.
 If the payments are made immediately, then it would be a bank account.
 However, if a credit period is allowed and payment is deferred, then the liability account comes into the picture.

 What is the Legal fees journal entry?